 Terminate End Events in Sub Processes

-Starting with Flows for APEX V5.0, a Sub Process can contain a Terminate End Event.
-If a Terminate End Event is reached, all processing in the sub process, along with any processing in nested child sub processes running inside it, are terminated.
-Control passes to the next event in the normal exit path to the sub process in its immediate parent process.
+A Sub Process can contain a Terminate End Event.
+If a Terminate End Event is reached, all processing in the sub process, along with any processing in any nested child sub processes running inside it, are terminated.
+Control passes to the next event in the normal exit path from the sub process in its immediate parent process.

 Rules for Sub Processes